-My observations have taught me that in cases of asthma, for instance, to treat oftener than once a week or two weeks is a dangerous procedure, and betrays the ignorance of the wouldbe philosopher.
-Well posted by experience, I know whereof I speak on this subject, and if you wish to be a success in this science, I admonish you to give heed to some things which I know and I expect to exact at your hands.
+My observations have taught me that in cases of asthma, for instance, to treat oftener than once a week or two weeks is a dangerous procedure, and betrays the ignorance of the would-be philosopher.
+Well posted by experience, I know whereof I speak on this subject, and if you wish to be a success in this science, I admonish you to give heed to some things which I know and exact at your hands.
 You should know the cause of a disease and be able to remove it.
-You know the course of an artery, nerve, and vein, and before you take your hands off should know that you have removed all obstructions to the nerve, vein, and artery, giving force and nourishment to the depleted locality.
-Use force enough to remove all obstructions; be careful that you bruise none of the delicate parts, such as glands and membranes, because an ignorant head and a heavy hand may bruise a kidney, spleen, gall-duct, omentum, or some of the lymphatics.
+You know the course of an artery, nerve, and vein, and before you take your hands off your patient you should know that you have removed every obstructtion to the nerve, vein, and artery which gives force and nourishment to the depleted locality.
+Use force enough to remove all obstructions; be careful that you do not bruise any of the delicate parts, such as glands and membranes, because an ignorant head and a heavy hand could bruise a kidney, spleen, gall-duct, omentum, or some of the lymphatics.

-Remember that you are not called to bruise by force any delicate organ, which you are liable to and will do if you have no judgment and simply go by force, and great number of treatments.
+Remember that you are not called upon to bruise by force any delicate organ, which you are liable to and will do if you have no judgment and simply work by force, and a great number of treatments.
 One judicious and wisely applied treatment once a week is enough for any case of liver disease.
-I do not say by this that an ignorant paddling of the side on which the liver is located and kneading the bowels like a bull would knead a hay-stack with his horns is to be considered a treatment.
-An intelligent head will soon learn that a soft hand and a gentle move is the hand and head that get the desired result.
-When you are dealing with a diseased liver or any other part of the body, remember the highest officer in command is the artery of nourishment, which must be assisted by the nerve of motion and the vein of renovation.
-When these three principles are left in full control, and you know that you have done what is necessary for this purpose, then tell your patient, "One week from to-day I will examine and treat you again," at which time you will see that your work has not gotten out of shape and order by false strains or otherwise.
+I do not say by this that an ignorant paddling of the side on which the liver is located and kneading the bowels, as a bull would knead a hay-stack with his horns, is to be considered a treatment.
+An intelligent head will soon learn that a soft hand and a gentle move is the head and hand that gets the desired result.
+When you are dealing with a diseased liver or any other organ or part of the body, remember the highest officer in command is the artery of nourishment, which must be assisted by the nerve of motion and the vein of renovation.
+When these three principles are in full control, and you know that you have done what is necessary for this purpose, then tell your patient, "One week from to-day I will examine and treat you again," at which time you will see that your work has not gotten out of shape or out of order by strains or otherwise.
 Then you are warranted to go further with your treatment, because the surrounding tissues and delicate fibers have had a chance to be relieved from dead and inactive fluids, and have taken on some nourishment.
-As the case progresses you go on with more extended treatment, ever having your eye fixed on the whole nutrient system, which can do but little good previous to renovation.
+As the case progresses you can go on with more extended treatment, ever having your eye fixed on the whole nutrient system, which can do but little good previous to renovation.

 Any washwoman understands the truth of this statement.
-She first washes the dirt out of the clothes, then applies the nutritious starch like a woman with good horse sense.
-When you have washed the body of all its dirt, through the excretories, you are now ready for the starch of the arteries.
+She first washes the dirt out of the clothes, then she applies the nutritious starch like a woman with good horse sense.
+When you have washed the body of all its dirt, and have cleared it away through the excretories, you are then ready for the starch of the arteries.